© [Paolese ] /Adobe Stock

 – Proof of legal presence (utility bill or bank statement)

-What do I need the new State of Ohio compliant driver’s license and identification card?
+What do I need for the new State of Ohio compliant driver’s license and identification card?

 Centralizing the production of driver licenses and identification cards will reduce fraud and identity theft by: